Bramley, Surrey: Pre 1600

 The name Bramley is of Old English (Anglo-Saxon) origin; like "Bromley", one of its earlier forms, it means a clearing or lea in the broom).
 Birtley within the parish in the south and means a clearing in the birch.

-Before the Saxons arrived the wider area was lightly settled.
-The builders of the Iron Age fort at Hascombe probably included farmers from the Wintershall and Thorncombe Street areas of present-day Bramley, but there is no evidence for early settlement in the village area and no evidence of any Roman settlement.
+The builders of the Iron Age fort at Hascombe probably included farmers from the Wintershall and Thorncombe Street areas of present-day Bramley, but there is no evidence of any Roman activity in the village.

 The settlement appears in six large parcels in the Domesday Book of 1086 as Brolege and Bronlei.
 These were held by the Bishop of Bayeux (William the Conqueror's half-brother).
 Its Domesday assets were: 39½ hides; 3 churches, 5 mills worth £1 6s 0d, 39 ploughs, 20 acre of meadow, woodland worth 100 hogs.
-In 1086 its wide definition and well-cultivated, fertile area with valuable mills made Bramley the largest and most valuable manor in Surrey by yearly income.
-It rendered a total of £83 14s 8d per year to its feudal overlords.
+In 1086, Bramley was the largest and most valuable manor in Surrey by yearly income rendering a total of £83 14s 8d per year to its feudal overlords.
 The area comprised most of the western half of the Hundred of Blackheath, extending to the Sussex border and including Shalford, Wonersh, Hascombe and west Cranleigh.

-The Anglo-Saxon settlers of neighbouring Wonersh – the name means a crooked field – and any Celts not displaced by them may have been the people who developed the Linish, Bramley.
+The Anglo-Saxon settlers of neighbouring Wonersh – the name means a crooked field – and any Celts not displaced by them, may have been the people who developed the Linish, Bramley.
 This name means a flax-stubble field and in 1843, when the Tithe Assessment map was drawn, it covered the area now occupied by the Library, Blunden Court and Old Rectory Close.
 Flax was used to make linen but before spinning and weaving the stems were "retted"; soaking in running water, a procedure which could have used the stream which also powered the mills.

 Cranleigh Waters flows through and drains the village.
 There were two mills, Bramley Mill and Snowdenham Mill, probably both here at the time of the Domesday survey, and Emply [sic] Lane (now a bridleway) led to the second of these mills from the higher land around Wintershall.

 Coronation Oak green today is all that remains of the original village green at the centre of the village.
 It was once the crossroads where Linersh Lane, the road from Wonersh, met Deep Lane, the original route from Wintershall, and the first Mill Lane (moved in the 1820s), which started from the north side of the house now called 'Saddlers', which was previously known as 'Corners' or 'Old Corners'.
 There is a reference to a moated manor house near the village green, which would probably have dated from the 14th century; it survived to the early 19th century.